Rich Asians buy into upwardly mobile Manila's luxury condominiums

 Typically, 40 percent of space in newer condominiums is owned by foreigners, the maximum they are allowed.
 Foreigners cannot own land in the Philippines, but they are allowed to hold condominium titles as long as 60 percent of the development's total floor area is owned by Filipinos.

-"The fact that you have all these developers maximizing the foreign limit is becoming very common," said David Leechiu, Philippines country manager with property manager and advisory Jones Lang LaSalle Inc (JLL.N).
+"The fact that you have all these developers maximising the foreign limit is becoming very common," said David Leechiu, Philippines country manager with property manager and advisory Jones Lang LaSalle Inc.

 He said foreigners buy into Manila's gleaming new towers for capital gains, or to rent to a growing Filipino middle class and expatriate population.